Chapter 7 Mass spectrometry

 7.2 How does mass spectrometry work?

 Mass spectrometry (MS) is a technology that separates charged molecules (ions) based on their mass to charge ratio (M/Z).
 It is often coupled to chromatography (liquid LC, but can also be gas-based GC).
-The time an analytes takes to elute from the chromatography column is the retention time.
+The time an analyte takes to elute from the chromatography column is the retention time.

 Figure 7.2: A chromatogram, illustrating the total amount of analytes over the retention time.